-- If you'd like a thinner sauce, add the additional tbsp. of cream.
+- If you'd like a thinner sauce, add the additional tbsp of cream.

 - With the sauce ready, let’s prepare the steaks.

-- Place a skillet, large enough to comfortably fit 2 steaks, on medium high heat until it’s very hot.
+- Place a skillet, large enough to comfortably fit 2 steaks, on medium-high heat until it’s very hot.

-- Place butter and oil in skillet.
+- Place butter and oil in the skillet.

 - Add the steaks and give them a firm press into the skillet to make sure the whole surface of the steak is in contact with the skillet.
 Leave these undisturbed until they’ve cooked 1/3 of the way up the sides.

 - 2-5 minutes each side for rare-medium rare or until cooked as desired.
-Cooking time dependent on how thick and cold the steaks are plus how done you prefer your steaks.
+Cooking time depends on how thick and cold the steaks are plus how done you prefer your steaks.
 You can adjust cooking times to your preferred doneness.
 Use a quick read thermometer to check the internal temperature of the meat.
 It is the safest way to know that the steak is cooked to your desired doneness. (**)